robertwlodarski/phd21_computational_methods/README.md

 # Content

 The repository contains a few folders.
-- `assignment_n`: In each of such folders, I store the code solving each of the assignments.
+- `assignment_n`: In each of such folders, I store the `Matlab` code solving each of the assignments.
+- `assignment_n_julia`: In each of such folders, I store the `Julia` version of the code.
 - `booklet`: This folder contains the written responses to each assignment.